Background pattern

 • Budd-Chiari syndrome (clinical symptoms caused by obstruction of the hepatic veins)

-• Severe allergic reaction (anaphylactic shock), whose signs may be difficulty breathing, chest pain or tightness, and/or dizziness/dizziness, intense itching skin or skin lumps, facial swelling, lips, tongue, and/or throat swelling, which may cause difficulty swallowing, collapse
+• Severe allergic reaction (anaphylactic shock), whose signs can be difficulty breathing, pain or oppression in the chest and/or feeling of dizziness/fainting, intense itching of the skin or skin bumps, swelling of the face, lips, tongue, and/or throat, which can cause difficulty swallowing, collapse

 • Genital inflammation